SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Joint Row-Column Communication Strategy

 \subsubsection{Formulation as a Graph Problem}

-The optimization problem essentially concerns row-column relationships established through nonzero entries in sparse matrices.
-These relationships naturally map to bipartite graph structures where nonzeros correspond to edges.
-Therefore, we solve the weighted set cover problem by constructing a bipartite graph $G = (\mathcal{R} \cup \mathcal{C}, E)$ and transforming it into a minimum weighted vertex cover problem.
-Here, $\mathcal{R}$ represents the set of row indices and $\mathcal{C}$ represents the set of column indices from the off-diagonal submatrices of $\mathbf{A}$.
-The edge set $E = \{(i,j) \mid a_{ij} = 1, i \in \mathcal{R}, j \in \mathcal{C}\}$ connects row vertices to column vertices, with each edge $(i,j) \in E$ corresponding to a nonzero entry that requires communication coverage.
-The decision variables map directly to vertex selection: $y_i = 1$ means including row vertex $i \in \mathcal{R}$ in the vertex cover (communicating row $\mathbf{C}_{i,:}$), while $x_j = 1$ means including column vertex $j \in \mathcal{C}$ (communicating row $\mathbf{B}_{j,:}$).
-Each vertex is assigned a weight equal to its communication cost: $w^{\mathrm{row}}_i$ for row vertices and $w^{\mathrm{col}}_j$ for column vertices.
-This construction ensures that any vertex cover $U \subseteq \mathcal{R} \cup \mathcal{C}$ must include at least one endpoint of every edge, covering each nonzero entry $(i,j)$ by either selecting row vertex $i$ or column vertex $j$.

-Thus, the minimum weighted set cover becomes the minimum weighted vertex cover problem on a bipartite graph, i.e., finding a minimum-weight vertex set covering all edges:
+{The optimization problem essentially concerns row-column relationships established through nonzero entries in the off-diagonal submatrices of $\mathbf{A}$, which naturally admits a bipartite graph formulation.
+To solve this problem, we construct a bipartite graph $G = (\mathcal{R} \cup \mathcal{C}, E)$ where the left vertex set $\mathcal{R}$ and right vertex set $\mathcal{C}$ represent the row and column indices of the off-diagonal submatrices of $\mathbf{A}$, respectively, and the edge set $E = \{(i,j) \mid a_{ij} = 1, i \in \mathcal{R}, j \in \mathcal{C}\}$ connects row and column vertices for each nonzero entry in the off-diagonal submatrices of $\mathbf{A}$.
+Under this construction, the decision variables map directly to vertex selection: $y_i = 1$ selects row vertex $i \in \mathcal{R}$ (communicating $\mathbf{c}_{i,:}$), and $x_j = 1$ selects column vertex $j \in \mathcal{C}$ (communicating $\mathbf{b}_{j,:}$).
+Each vertex is weighted by its communication cost: $w^{\mathrm{row}}_i$ for row vertices and $w^{\mathrm{col}}_j$ for column vertices.
+Since covering all nonzero entries requires selecting at least one row or column for each entry, which corresponds to selecting at least one endpoint of every edge, the minimum weighted set cover problem reduces to the minimum weighted vertex cover problem on a bipartite graph, i.e., finding a minimum-weight vertex subset such that every edge is incident to at least one selected vertex:}

-which directly corresponds to minimizing the total communication cost in our original formulation (Equation \ref{eq:objective}).
+{ { } which directly corresponds to minimizing the total communication cost with constraints in our original formulation (Eqn.~\ref{eq:constraint}). }